verus-lang/paper-sosp24-artifact/site/guide.md

 *This step refers to Set 1 - Claim C.*

+*Running this step will take a few minutes.*

 Start a Ubuntu 22.04 container with Rust using the pre-made image, and run the experiments using the following commands.
 The scripts make no changes to the system outside of the repository, other than spawning